s0606757/CA2017FP-Part3/README.md

 </pre>

 ### ./example
-There are two examples(InnerProduct and Matrix Multiplication) under this directory.
+There is one example(InnerProduct) under this directory.
 #### usage
 <pre>
 cd ./example/InnerProduct/
-make
-make run

-or

-cd ./example/MatrixMultiplication/
 make
 make run
 </pre>